IAdmObjectSnapshot

 • Parent

-• Gets the ADS path string for the parent container or organizational unit of the object.
+• Gets the ADS path of the parent container or organizational unit of the object.

 • Schema

-• Gets the ADS path string to the schema class object for this directory object.
+• Gets the ADS path string to the schema class object for the directory object.

 • PropertyList